Time to Train, Translate, and Initiate Clinical Trials for Sickle Cell Disease, β-Thalassemia and HIV in Africa and India

 Support Implementation of Cure Research Clinical Trials in Africa and India

 The medical, technical, regulatory, and clinical management resources required are formidable.

 We have the partnerships and technical platforms in place, but the financial resources to staff and implement these curative approaches to SCD and HIV need to be addressed.

 Your donation will help translate our plans into concrete actionable steps to make curative approaches to SCD and HIV available in low and middle-income countries.

 Caring Cross is serving as the coordinating center for this effort.
-At Caring Cross, we establish specific “Projects.”
-By donating here (GGTI Impact Project) your donation is entirely dedicated to this effort.
-This project will be led by Dr. Jen Adair of the Fred Hutch and Dr. Boro Dropulić of Caring Cross.
+By donating here (GGTI Impact Initiative) your donation is entirely dedicated to this effort.
+This initiative is being led by Dr. Jen Adair of the Fred Hutch, Dr Cissy Kityo of the JCRC and Dr. Boro Dropulić of Caring Cross.
 Their combined expertise in cell therapy and vector biology, as well as establishing international clinical trials, will ensure focused stewardship of your donation.